This post may contain affiliate links. Please read our disclosure policy.

 2. After Baking: To freeze leftovers, cool completely, then portion into airtight, freezer-safe containers.
 Freeze for up to 2 months.

-Cheesy Potatoes in a baking dish with a scoop missing.
+Cheesy potato casserole in baking dish with wooden spoon

 Cheesy Potatoes Recipe